VanishInbox

 Ongoing habit

 Email harvesting bots scrape public web pages for email addresses.
-Never post your real email address in public forum posts, social media profiles, comment sections, or anywhere it could be indexed by a search engine.
-If you must share it publicly, write it as "name [at] domain [dot] com" to defeat simple bots, or use a contact form instead.
+Avoid posting your real email in forum posts, social media profiles, comment sections, or anywhere a search engine can index it.
+If you must share it publicly, write it as "name [at] domain [dot] com" to defeat simple bots, or use a contact form.

-💡 For business contexts where your email must be public, consider using a separate "public-facing" email address that you monitor with heavy spam filtering — keeping your primary address private.
+💡 For business contexts where your email must be public, use a separate address monitored with aggressive spam filtering, keeping your primary address off public pages entirely.

 Spam Settings by Email Provider